Take a photo of a barcode or cover

 The major downfall of this book is the extreme misoginy.
 No women in this book, except maybe Nenneke, is seen as something other than a sex object by all the characters.
 That includes Geralt.
 It was extremely off-putting and I'm glad that aspect was toned down in the TV series.
 At least Yennefer in the TV series had other redeeming qualities except her want of a child.

-Graphic: Misogyny, Body horror, and Blood
+Graphic: Body horror, Misogyny, Blood